Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-08-James-White-Sector-General.md

 On the road he felt cold and lonely, so he said hello to Monitors eccentrically and then laid himself against a glowing oven in the kitchen.
 Luckily, one of the Monitors felt his behaviour was strange and borrowed a heat suit to save him in time.

 It turned out his abnormality was caused by his inexperience with the tape for the first time.
 He felt awful when he was reproached by O'Mara and worse when he was consoled by his sympathetic rescuer.
-Conway's innate prejudice irritated his rescuer, whose acerbic words, as well as O'Mara's scorching denouncement, made him reflect on his attitude towards Monitors.
-He wondered why there would be the arrival of several companies of Monitors in the near future.
+Conway's innate prejudice irritated his rescuer, whose acerbic words, as well as O'Mara's scorching denouncement, made him reflect on his own attitude towards Monitors.
+He also wondered why there would be the arrival of several companies of Monitors in the near future.

 ## 2nd task
 Conway found Bryson, the Chaplain, was also a Monitor.
 So he had to resort to Dr. Mannon for advice on his views of Monitors.
-However, the annunciator of evoking him disrupted his asking.
-He was assigned to give shots to Monitors with stimulants.
+However, the annunciator disrupted his asking, for he was assigned to give shots to Monitors with stimulants.
 (By the way, was it not a job of nurses?)
 He wondered what caused so many casualties.

 ## 3rd task
 He saw lots of ships waiting for treatment, and patients streamed into the hospital incessantly.
 Williamson, a Monitor and trained nurse, helped him to treat and appease patients.